 The Samsung Galaxy Note 10 lineup devices are one of the best flagship smartphones under the Note segment in 2019 globally.
 The device literally delivers almost every aspect from design to hardware to software to other features.
 But Samsung’s Note series smartphones always priced higher so, the affordable flagship users can’t get that easily.
 But not anymore.
 Samsung is almost ready to compete with OnePlus & Xiaomi by releasing the much affordable Samsung Galaxy Note10 Lite model with two variants which are a good sign.
 Here in this article, we will share with you an easy method to root your Galaxy Note 10 Lite using the Magisk app.
 Well, there is no need for TWRP Recovery on your device.

-We will use the Magisk by patching the Stock ROM boot image file and flashing to the device boot partition.
+We will use the Magisk by patching the Stock ROM boot image file and flashing it to the device boot partition.
 The Galaxy Note 10 Lite device comes with variants like SM-N770F/DS (Global).
 To root your Galaxy Note 10 Lite, you need to download the required firmware as per your device build number, and then patch the boot image using the Magisk app.
-To do that, you can simply follow our step by step guide.
+To do that, you can simply follow our step-by-step guide.

 Now, head over to the device specifications and features as well.